Google DeepMind: History

-The start-up was founded by Demis Hassabis, Shane Legg and Mustafa Suleyman in September 2010.
+The start-up was founded by Demis Hassabis, Shane Legg and Mustafa Suleyman in November 2010.
 Hassabis and Legg first met at the Gatsby Computational Neuroscience Unit at University College London (UCL).

 Demis Hassabis has said that the start-up began working on artificial intelligence technology by teaching it how to play old games from the seventies and eighties, which are relatively primitive compared to the ones that are available today.
-Some of those games included Breakout, Pong and Space Invaders.
+Some of those games included Breakout, Pong, and Space Invaders.
 AI was introduced to one game at a time, without any prior knowledge of its rules.
 After spending some time on learning the game, AI would eventually become an expert in it.
-“The cognitive processes which the AI goes through are said to be very like those of a human who had never seen the game would use to understand and attempt to master it.”
+"The cognitive processes which the AI goes through are said to be very like those of a human who had never seen the game would use to understand and attempt to master it."
 The goal of the founders is to create a general-purpose AI that can be useful and effective for almost anything.

 Major venture capital firms Horizons Ventures and Founders Fund invested in the company, as well as entrepreneurs Scott Banister, Peter Thiel, and Elon Musk.
 Jaan Tallinn was an early investor and an adviser to the company.
-On 26 January 2014, Google announced the company had acquired DeepMind for $500 million, and that it had agreed to take over DeepMind Technologies.
+On 26 January 2014, Google confirmed its acquisition of DeepMind for a price reportedly ranging between $400 million and $650 million. and that it had agreed to take over DeepMind Technologies.
 The sale to Google took place after Facebook reportedly ended negotiations with DeepMind Technologies in 2013.
 The company was afterwards renamed Google DeepMind and kept that name for about two years.

 In 2014, DeepMind received the "Company of the Year" award from Cambridge Computer Laboratory.

-In September 2015, DeepMind and the Royal Free NHS Trust signed their initial Information Sharing Agreement (ISA) to co-develop a clinical task management app, Streams.
+In September 2015, DeepMind and the Royal Free NHS Trust signed their initial information sharing agreement to co-develop a clinical task management app, Streams.

 After Google's acquisition the company established an artificial intelligence ethics board.
 The ethics board for AI research remains a mystery, with both Google and DeepMind declining to reveal who sits on the board.
-DeepMind, together with Amazon, Google, Facebook, IBM and Microsoft, is a founding member of Partnership on AI, an organization devoted to the society-AI interface.
 DeepMind has opened a new unit called DeepMind Ethics and Society and focused on the ethical and societal questions raised by artificial intelligence featuring prominent philosopher Nick Bostrom as advisor.
 In October 2017, DeepMind launched a new research team to investigate AI ethics.

 In December 2019, co-founder Suleyman announced he would be leaving DeepMind to join Google, working in a policy role.
+In March 2024, Microsoft appointed him as the EVP and CEO of its newly created consumer AI unit, Microsoft AI.

+In April 2023, DeepMind merged with Google AI's Google Brain division to form Google DeepMind, as part of the company's continued efforts to accelerate work on AI in response to OpenAI's ChatGPT.
+This marked the end of a years-long struggle from DeepMind executives to secure greater autonomy from Google.

 Products and technologies

-According to the company's website, DeepMind Technologies' goal is to combine "the best techniques from machine learning and systems neuroscience to build powerful general-purpose learning algorithms".